 Lord Petyr Baelish often dines with Lady Tanda Stokeworth, who hopes he will marry her younger daughter Lollys.
-The food is always excellent, including roast suckling pig, which Littlefinger tells Eddard Stark he would rather marry.
+The food is always excellent, including roast suckling pig, which Littlefinger tells the King's Hand, Lord Eddard Stark, he would rather marry then Lollys.

 A Clash of Kings

-Lollys is at the court of King Joffrey Baratheon after the start of the War of the Five Kings.
-She attends the Tourney for King Joffrey's 13th Name Day with her mother Lady Tanda, and her sister Falyse.
+Lollys is at the court of King Joffrey I Baratheon after the beginning of hostilities with the North.
+She attends the tourney for King Joffrey I's thirteenth name day with her mother Lady Tanda, and her sister Falyse.

 Shae is unhappy as Lollys's maidservant.
 She says all Lollys does is sleep and eat, and that Shae has to clean her when she gets food on herself.
 She is dismissive of Lollys's gangrape.
 Tyrion says that Lady Tanda says Lollys is ill, but Shae says Lollys is pregnant.

 When the Battle of the Blackwater begins, the noble ladies of King's Landing are invited to stay in Maegor's Holdfast for their safety.
 Sansa encounters Lady Tanda and Falyse Stokeworth, trying to coax Lollys to cross the drawbridge, but she is frightened, and struggles with them and her maidservant.
 Sansa speaks gently to Lollys, encouraging her to enter the safety of the holdfast, but Lollys still resists.
 Eventually, Falyse and Shae manhandle Lollys across the bridge, and Lady Tanda excuses her behavior to Sansa, saying she has been sick.
 However, Sansa is aware of the common gossip that Lollys is pregnant from her rape.